-Allows the system to be turned on by a PS/2 keyboard wake-up event.

-Note: you need an ATX power supply providing at least 1A on the 5VSB lead.
+Allows the system to be awakened from an ACPI sleep state by a wake-up signal from a PCI or PCIe device.
+Note: To use this function, you need an ATX power supply providing at least 1A on the 5VSB lead.
+(Default: Enabled)